ZZU1U/ZZU1U/README.md

-## Hello, my friend!
+## Hi, there!

-My name is Gleb and I'am developer from Kuzbass empire (also known as a Russia state Kuzbass)
+My name is Gleb and I'am developer from Russia

-Right now I'am learnign ML, DL and ~rust~.
+Right now im working on my project Client Tracker

 **My skills are:**
-  - Python as my main language
+  - Python for all my common needs
-  - Web (HTML, CSS, *little bit of JS*)
+  - Web (HTML, CSS, JS/TS)
-  - C++ as a language for contests
+  - C++ for competetive programming
-  - Bash scripts
+  - Unix
-  - Linux administrating *(I use ~arch~ nixos btw)*

 **I've been a memeber of projects:**
   - Disruption Management (Big challenges 2022-2023)